-Some of the signs of pre-eclampsia you might notice are:
+Some of the earlier signs of pre-eclampsia to look out for are:

-If your midwife or doctor suspects you have pre-eclampsia you are likely to be admitted to hospital for monitoring.
-Once pre-eclampsia has been diagnosed you may be asked to stay in hospital until you give birth.
-The only treatment for pre-eclampsia is delivery of the baby.
+If your midwife or doctor suspects you have pre-eclampsia, you are likely to be admitted to hospital for monitoring.
+Once pre-eclampsia has been diagnosed, you may be asked to stay in hospital until you give birth.
+Although your blood pressure will be controlled with medication, the only treatment for pre-eclampsia is delivery of the baby.

 The timing of the birth will depend on how severe your pre-eclampsia is, balanced with the risks to your baby of being born early.
-The doctors will take into account the risks to both you and your baby of prolonging the pregnancy or delivering your baby early.
-If your baby is going to be born prematurely you may be offered a course of steroids before the birth to help your baby’s lungs to develop.
+The doctors will consider the risks to both you and your baby of prolonging the pregnancy or delivering your baby early.
+If your baby is going to be born prematurely (i.e. before 37 weeks’ gestation) you may be offered a course of steroids before the birth to help your baby’s lungs to develop.

 Your obstetrician will discuss with you the timing of the birth and whether it is advisable to be induced or have a caesarean birth.

 Problems with the placenta